Unit 3 - Practice Quiz

 3 In the context of the Johari Window, which quadrant represents information about the self that is known to others but unknown to the self?

-A. Hidden Area
+A. Unknown Area

-C. Unknown Area
+C. Open Area

 4 What is the primary difference between self-esteem and self-efficacy?

-C. Self-esteem is global self-worth; self-efficacy is belief in one's ability to succeed in specific situations.
+A. Self-esteem is global self-worth; self-efficacy is belief in one's ability to succeed in specific situations.

-D. Self-esteem is about specific tasks; self-efficacy is about global worth.
+B. Self-esteem is about specific tasks; self-efficacy is about global worth.

 5 Which component of self-concept relates to the way an individual feels about themselves (emotions and evaluation)?